2024

 The key to people analytics is data.

-People analytics teams and data analysts help companies understand their performance across various metrics, including working hours per week; the number of days missed due to illness or disability; how many promotions an individual has received in a given time frame; and, transfer rates through predictive analytics on tens of thousands of high-quality data analyzed through statistical tools.
+People analytics teams and data analysts help companies understand their performance across various metrics, including working hours per week, the number of days missed due to illness or disability, how many promotions an individual has received in a given time frame, and transfer rates through predictive analytics on tens of thousands of high-quality data analyzed through statistical tools.

 What is Meant by Talent Analytics?